tanaikech/ggsrun/README.md

     1. Added a command for retrieving revision files on Google Drive.
 The detail information is [here](#RevisionFile).
     2. Some modifications.

+* v1.2.1 (May 28, 2017)

+    1. ggsrun.cfg got be able to be read using the environment variable.
+        - If the environment variable (**``GGSRUN_CFG_PATH``**) is set, ggsrun.cfg is read using it.
+        - If it is not set, ggsrun.cfg is read from the current working directory.
+This is as has been the way until now.
+        - This is the response for some requests.
+        - This incofmation was added to [here](#environmentvariable).

 ## Server
 * v1.0.0 (April 24, 2017)